Jaumelan/studies-on-nestjs/README.md

 ## Testing unit for auth service
 Creation of a unit testing for the auth service with a mock of UsersService

+## Testing unit for the users controller
+Testing running with mock versions of auth service and user service.
+Not All methods are tested, just the ones I find more important.